 Sometimes a shoe just doesn’t work out.
 Make sure you’re ok with the company’s return policy before you make your purchase.
 If you can’t return a sale item, make sure you’re very certain about it.

 For instance, I know my size in LEMS boots so I feel confident ordering them.
 BUT it turns out that LEMS shoes are sized differently from the boots so I ended up with shoes that were too small.
 Super annoying, right?
 So it pays to know the return policies!

 #4 Consider Shipping To The US (If You’re In Canada).

 If you’re in Canada, and have plans to visit the US (or friends or relatives who are going to), consider sending your shoes there instead of across the border.
 Duty can be really insane on shoes.

-Make sure to mark Black Friday on your calendar so you’re ready to buy as soon as the sales begin (it’s the day after US Thanksgiving, which is November 22 in 2018).
+Make sure to mark Black Friday and other major sales periods on your calendar so you’re ready to buy as soon as the sales begin.
 Popular styles can sell out quickly.

 Find the brands & styles you like best and join those companies’ mailing lists – they typically send sales info to their lists first.

 Plus if you can’t find what you want on Black Friday, you’ll be the first to know about other sales later in the year.

 And, you can often get a discount on regularly priced stuff from joining a list, which is a nice bonus.